Anti-Defamation League: FBI Arrested 'White Supremacist' During Fort Lauderdale Raid

 “The concerning thing is he seems to get more extreme to keep his followers interested.
 He has several red flags.
 His violent rhetoric.
 He has weapons, he expressed the need for a race war,” she says.

 At the end of his hearing, Miller expressed regret saying, “I’m really sorry about all of this.
-I really am.”MORE NEWS: Woman Charged With Shooting Man In Front Of Daughter At Miami Hooters
+I really am.”MORE NEWS: Pair Of South Florida Children Who Died A Couple Weeks Apart Have Saved 11 Lives Through Organ Donation

 He will have a detention hearing in federal court on Friday.